BenjaminH1992/habit-tracker/README.md

 The application provides a menu-driven interface that allows users to:
 - Add Habits (daily or weekly)
 - Check off habits
-- View current streaks
+- Show current streaks
-- View longest streaks
+- Show longest streaks
-- View earned rewards
-- Delete habits
 - Show all tracked habits
 - Show habits by periodicity
+- Show earned rewards
+- Delete habits
 - Exit the application

 After displaying analytical results, the application pauses and waits for user input before returning to the main menu to improve readability.